Skip to Main Content Easy Reading Mode: Off

 Educational Materials

-Pure Michigan Byways and Tour Routes: DRIVING GUIDE - Click here
+Pure Michigan Byways and Tour Routes: Driving Guide

 Residents, local officials, and members of the public are welcome to attend meetings of the M-22 Pure Michigan Byway Committee.
-While a regular schedule has not been established for 2025, the following meetings are currently planned:
+For Fiscal Year 2026 the committee will meet the third Tuesday of every third month at 11 AM.
+The following dates have been scheduled for FY 2026:

 Corridor Management Plan